Sungoing/ICFFR/README.md

 &emsp; unzip images.zip

 ## Model Preparation
-&emsp; Download the pretrained model of our IC-FFR from [BaiduDrive](https://pan.baidu.com/s/1CWRYtMplxXwOgMz95I9AHg) with the extraction code "cvpr" or [GoogleDrive](https://drive.google.com/drive/folders/1C-Jz0eYm4bwpPhP-EzQXazIwnNZvIf7e?usp=sharing), and put all the .pth files into ./model
+&emsp; Download the pretrained model of our IC-FFR from [GoogleDrive](https://drive.google.com/drive/folders/1C-Jz0eYm4bwpPhP-EzQXazIwnNZvIf7e?usp=sharing), and put all the .pth files into ./model

 ## Individual Bias Evaluation
 &emsp; Run the script of eval_individual.py, and the result will be saved in ./results directory in a .csv file.